Gov. Jay Inslee’s new PAC raises $112,000 as he ‘actively’ considers presidential run

 Inslee boasted of what he called “the Washington Way,” citing the state’s economic growth while raising wages and worker protections as a template for the nation.

 On his central issue, the governor and his climate-activist allies have endured a rough couple of months.
 Washington voters in November rejected a carbon-fee initiative he promoted.
-Rioters in France have opposed a national gas-tax increase.
+France delayed fuel-tax increases after violent protests there.
 And scientists issued reports saying the impacts of global warming will be even more devastating than previously thought.

 Inslee said retreat is not an option.
 He recently visited the scene of devastating fires in Paradise, California, comparing the scene to a World War II firebombing.